meganz/mpenc_doc/source/background.rst

 Background
 ==========

-This chapter is not about our progress, but a general discussion of secure group communications - our model of what it is, and "ideal" properties that *might* be achieved.
+This chapter is not about our work, but a general discussion of secure group communications - our model of what it is, and "ideal" properties that *might* be achieved.
 Often, lists of security properties may seem arbitrary, with long names seemingly unrelated to each other.
 We take a more methodical approach, and try to classify these properties within a general framework.

 Our project goals only focus on a subset of these.
 Even so, enumerating all the possibilities that we can think of, is useful for future reference and for